Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 Consequences of mass psychosis or mass hysteria

 Mass psychosis can have far-reaching consequences on individuals and societies.
 For example, individuals experiencing MPI often develop psychological and physical distress stemming from delusions.
 This can lead to irrational behaviors and poor decision-making.
-MPI can cause widespread economic, sociological, and political unrest on a larger scale.
-The polarization and division in society sometimes caused by MPI can create an erosion of trust in essential institutions.
+MPI can contribute to widespread economic, sociological, and political unrest on a larger scale.
+The polarization and division in society sometimes resulting from MPI can create an erosion of trust in essential institutions.

 Addressing and preventing mass psychosis typically requires a multi-faceted approach involving the following: